-It may be noted that Bažant also made major contributions to structural stability (correlation among various 3D stability criteria at finite strain; stability of crack systems; thermodynamic analysis of inelastic structure stability; stability of soft-in-shear structures, e.g. sandwiches; delamination buckling; stability of large regular frames), theory of creep and hygrothermal effects in concrete (model B3 for design; age-adjusted effective modulus method for creep structural analysis, standard by now; nonlinear diffusion model; solidification and microprestress models; exponential algorithm; high-temperature creep and diffusion; thermodynamics of creep mechanism; finite-strain damage), constitutive modeling of concrete, rocks, etc. (microplane model M4), analyses of alkali-silica reaction and microwave effects on concrete, 3D elastic stress singularities, size effects in micrometer-scale thin metallic films, crashworthiness of braided composites, etc. He presented the first (and later complete) explanation of 9/11 WTC collapse, and analyzed nuclear concrete structures for core accidents.
+It may be noted that Bažant also made major contributions to structural stability (correlation among various 3D stability criteria at finite strain, stability of crack systems, thermodynamic analysis of inelastic structure stability, stability of sandwich plates and other soft-in-shear, delamination buckling, stability of large regular frames), theory of creep and hygrothermal effects in concrete (model B3 for design; age-adjusted effective modulus method for creep structural analysis, standard by now; nonlinear diffusion model; solidification and microprestress models for creep and aging; exponential algorithm; high-temperature creep and diffusion; thermodynamics of creep mechanism; finite-strain damage), constitutive modeling of concrete, rocks, etc. (microplane model M4), effects of alkali-silica reaction or microwave heating on concrete, 3D elastic stress singularities, size effects in micrometer-scale thin metallic films, crashworthiness of braided composites, etc. He presented the first (and later complete) explanation of 9/11 WTC collapse, and clarified the response of nuclear concrete structures to reactor core accidents.
 In 1959 he patented a successful safety ski binding, in 1961 designed a highly curved prestressed box girder remarkable for those times, etc.

-Nevertheless, Bažant is best known as the world leader in scaling research in solid mechanics.
+Nevertheless, Bažant is best known for his world leadership in research on the scaling of structural failure.